itgsod-viktor-lund/Games/README.md

 ###What will be in the game?

 + A background image.
+(Done)
 + A player character that can only be controled up, down, right and left.
 Not diagonal.
+(Done)
 + Different dungeon levels.
 + Enemies.